GoogleCloudPlatform/cloud-opensource-java/docs/how-does-version-resolution-work-in-maven-and-gradle.md

 (Maven and Gradle) use different version resolution algorithms.
 They also use different names for the concept: Maven calls the process *dependency mediation*, while Gradle calls the process *version conflict resolution*.
-In this article, we will use the term *version resolution*.
-No matter which you choose, you are likely to have direct or indirect dependencies that use the other one, so you need to understand how both work.
+In this article, we will use the term *version resolution*, omitting the word "conflict" so that the process it not confused with program-breaking conflicts that we discuss elsewhere.
+No matter which build system you choose, you are likely to have direct or indirect dependencies that use the other one, so you need to understand how both work.
+Note: Our focus is on build systems based on the Maven repository system, so we ignore other build environments like Eclipse and Ant that work differently.

 Before we look at Maven and Gradle specifically, we need to understand what happens in the version resolution process.
 The input of this process is a